 In step 1 (1st row), a time-varying graph G is given as a sequence of graph instances, where each instance is a connected, weighted graph.
 In step 2 (2nd row), each graph instance is embedded in a metric space by calculating a distance matrix using the shortestpath metric.
 In step 3 (3rd row), each distance matrix is used to compute a series of filtrations.
 In reality, additional filtrations are created, but we show only those that produce 0-dimensional features.
 In step 4 (4th row), the 0-dimensional persistence diagrams of the filtrations are extracted and shown as barcodes.
-The final step (5th row) consists of computing the distances between these diagrams using bottleneck and Wasserstein distances.
+The final step (5th row) consists of computing the distances.